ABD-01/ABD-01.github.io/index.md

 <ul>
    <li data-marker="*">
       <strong>June 2023</strong>: Joined <a href="https://accoladeelectronics.com/">Accolade Electronics Pvt.
-Ltd</a> as an Embedded Software Engineer to work on Automotive electronics.
+Ltd</a> as an Embedded Software Engineer, working on automotive electronics. and Software Defined Vehicles (SDVs).
    </li>
    <li data-marker="*">
-      <strong>May 2023</strong>: Graduated with a B.Tech in Electrical and Electronics Engineering from <a href="https://vnit.ac.in/">Visvesvaraya National Institute of Technology</a>
+      <strong>May 2023</strong>: Graduated with a B.Tech in Electrical and Electronics Engineering from <a href="https://vnit.ac.in/">Visvesvaraya National Institute of Technology (VNIT)</a>
    </li>
    <li data-marker="*">
       <strong>June 2022</strong>: Joined <a href="https://www.iitg.ac.in/dsai/">IIT Guwahati</a> under <a href="https://krmopuri.github.io/">Prof. Konda Reddy</a> as a Research Intern.